 Value Of Conventions In Visualizations

 Conventions can be useful.
 Take driving, I’m not aware that driving on one side of the road is inherently safer than the other.
 The key thing is that everyone in any area chooses to drive on the same side.
 Left or right hand side doesn’t matter.
 What does matter is all of us following whatever the local convention is.

 Conventions have a fascinating role in visualizations.
 For example in a map we all are used to seeing North as up.
 As such, we should generally show North as up.
 That said, inherently there isn’t a good reason for this given we are on a ball floating in space.
 There isn’t really an ‘up’ while staying on the ground.

 Time On The X-Axis

 Generally speaking when doing visualizations as Berinato (2016) says you should follow any conventions: “We rely on conventions and metaphors”.
 People often expect time to go on the X axis, so you should put it there if you model time.
 People often expect numbers to count up on the Y axis, so why not do that?
 Using these conventions means people will have a much easier task in working out what you are trying to communicate with your visualization.

 When you want to make people look harder at a visualization then doing something odd can encourage people to think.
-It is a risky strategy; if they don’t care to think they might just misunderstand the visualization, or assume you didn’t know what you were doing.
-At its best flouting conventions can be useful at slowing the reader down and encouraging them to spend a bit more time with the visualization.
+It is a risky strategy.
+If they don’t care to think they might just misunderstand the visualization.
+Or they may assume you didn’t know what you were doing.
+At its best flouting conventions can be useful at slowing the reader down.
+This encourages them to spend a bit more time with the visualization.

 Read: Scott Berinato (2016) Good Charts: The HBR Guide to Making Smarter, More Persuasive Data Visualizations, Harvard Business Review Press, Boston, Massachusetts